Brian Moore (novelist): Death

 Brian Moore died at his Malibu home on 11 January 1999, aged 77, from pulmonary fibrosis.
 He had been working on a novel about the 19th-century French symbolist poet Arthur Rimbaud.
 His last published work, written just before his death, was an essay entitled "Going Home".
-It was a reflection inspired by a visit he made to the grave in Connemara of his family friend, the Irish nationalist Bulmer Hobson.
+It was a reflection inspired by a visit he made to the grave in Connemara of his family friend, the Irish republican Bulmer Hobson.
 The essay was commissioned by Granta and published in The New York Times on 7 February 1999.
 Despite Moore's often conflicted attitude to Ireland and his Irishness, his concluding reflection in the piece was "The past is buried until, in Connemara, the sight of Bulmer Hobson's grave brings back those faces, those scenes, those sounds and smells which now live only in my memory.
 And in that moment I know that when I die I would like to come home at last to be buried here in this quiet place among the grazing cows."